 Today, the school measures its success by its graduates who pass the California Bar Examination and become responsible, successful, and ethical practicing attorneys.
 More than 1,000 of our graduates have been admitted to the California Bar, most of whom practice law in the Sacramento region where their hard work and ability to balance family and work while attending law school benefits the entire community.

-Our graduates include more than 10 California Superior Court Judges, the Sacramento County District Attorney, Sacramento County Sheriff, the General Counsel to the California Highway Patrol, the Rocklin City Attorney, elected members of the Sacramento and Placer County Boards of Education, the Executive Officer of the Franchise Tax Board, the Executive Officer of the Board of Parole Hearings, and many successful private practitioners.
+Our graduates include more than 10 California Superior Court Judges, the former Sacramento County District Attorney, Sacramento County Sheriff, the Chief Counsel to the California Highway Patrol, elected member of the Placer County Board of Education and Sacramento City Unified School District Board of Education, Sacramento County Board of Supervisors, the Executive Officer of the Franchise Tax Board, the Executive Officer of the Board of Parole Hearings, and many successful private practitioners.